stang10/CMSC701_HW1/REPORT.md

 # Samantha Tang CMSC701 Project 1 Report
+My code for this project can be found at: [https://github.com/stang10/CMSC701_HW1](https://github.com/stang10/CMSC701_HW1).
 ## Part (a), constructing the suffix array and an auxiliary index
 **What did you find to be the most challenging part of implementing the buildsa program?**

 While serializing my data was a difficult part of this assignment, I realized that was simply a matter of refreshing myself on the topic.
 In truth, the most challenging part of implementing the buildsa program was constructing the prefix tables for a file.
 Under the guidance of questions on Piazza, I chose to use a dense representation of the prefix table.
 Therefore, I found the most difficult part being how to calculate which prefix would align to which index in the table.
 It took a period of experimentation with different values of k and various prefixes of length k to determine the mathematical formula for computing the index of a given prefix.
-In truth, its implementation in the code did not take much, but I felt it was the component of Part (a) that required me to think the most about what to implement rather than how to implement it.
+In truth, its implementation in the code did not take much, but I felt it was the component of Part (a) that required me to think the most about what needed to be implemented rather than how to implement it.

 **For references of various size, I answer the following questions in the table below:**